amandaghassaei/gpu-io/README.md

 # glcompute

 GPGPU (General Purpose GPU) compute in the browser with WebGL.
-This is mainly designed for running gpu fragment shader programs that operate on one or more layers of spatially-distributed state (such as 2D physics simulations or cellular automata).
-It *will* also grow to include performing operations on large 1D arrays of data as well (via transform feedback with a fallback to a fragment shader implementation).
+This is mainly designed for running gpu fragment shader programs that operate on one or more layers of spatially-distributed state (such as 2D physics simulations, differential equations, or cellular automata).
+It also includes an interface for performing operations on large 1D arrays of data as well (via a fragment shader implementation).

 This library supports rendering directly to the screen.
 It also has some built-in utilities for e.g. running a program only on the boundary of the screen or in a specified region (for handling mouse/touch events).
 This library is designed for WebGL 2.0 if available, with fallbacks to support WebGL 1.0 - so it should run on most mobile or older browsers.